splunk/public-o11y-docs/private-preview/aopt/aopt-scenarios.rst

 #.
 Navigate to the :guilabel:`Application Optimization` dashboard.

 #.
-Find the target workload in the :guilabel:`Kubernetes Workloads` table. :ref:`Sort, search, or filter this table <aopt-workloads>` as needed.
+Find the target workload in the :guilabel:`Kubernetes Workloads` table. :ref:`Sort, search, or filter this table <aopt-workloads-sort-search>` as needed.

 #.
 Select the target workload in the table to navigate to the :guilabel:`Workloads Details` page.
-This page displays actual usage metrics for the target workload.
+This page displays actual usage metrics for the target workload, divided into sections for each container in the workload.

 #.
-In the :guilabel:`Instant Recommendations` section, copy the YAML snippets in the far right column and apply them to the corresponding containers in your workload.
+In the :guilabel:`Instant Recommendations` section, expand each container's section and apply the YAML snippets in the rightmost column to that container's configuration.